 3.3.1 Stage-3 Training Data

 The Stage-3 training dataset is derived from the DeePoint dataset (refer to Table 1), from which we selected a subset containing 518k rows—representing one day of collection—and processed the data to compute various direction vectors (refer to 3.3.2).
 This dataset is split into 70% for training, 20% for validation, and 10% for testing.
 The model's inputs include a pointing direction vector and a device location vector.
-These vectors are computed from the DeePoint dataset before the training: the pointing vector is determined from a person’s fingertip keypoint to the marker, while the device location vector is calculated from the person’s center keypoint to the marker (refer to Table 2).
+These vectors are computed from the DeePoint dataset before the training: the pointing vector is determined from a person’s fingertip keypoint to the marker.
+In contrast, the device location vector is calculated from the person’s center keypoint to the marker (refer to Table 2).

 Table 2.
+Stage-3 Training Data